-There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) and developing perioral dermatitis.
+There is a well-known link between using a topical steroid (steroid creams, gels, ointments, etc) on the face and developing perioral dermatitis.
 Many cases develop soon after using a topical steroid on the face for another condition, such as mild eczema.
-Without realising you are doing so, you may even rub some steroid on your face if you are treating another part of your body with a topical steroid.
-For example, you may scratch the treated area of your skin (say, your elbow) and then, without realising you are doing so, rub the finger used for scratching on to your face.

-Topical steroids can also clear a mild patch of perioral dermatitis temporarily.
-Some people will have tried a steroid cream, which can be bought at pharmacies, to treat what they think is mild eczema.
+Topical steroids can temporarily clear a mild patch of perioral dermatitis Some people will have tried a steroid cream, which can be bought at pharmacies, to treat what they think is mild eczema.
 However, as soon as the rash clears and the steroid is stopped, the rash reappears, only even worse.
-This can become a vicious cycle as they may then put more steroid cream on to clear the new rash, which may clear again.
-They may stop the steroid again, only for the rash to come back yet again and even worse, etc.
+This can become a vicious cycle where more steroid cream is used to try to clear the new rash, which may clear again and then recur so the cream is started again.
+The rash tends to get worse each time.

 How is perioral dermatitis diagnosed?

 Without perioral dermatitis treatment, the condition may last for months or years.
 The following treatments can usually help to clear the rash.
 However, it may take some time for the treatment to work.

 Stop using anything on your face

-Firstly, your doctor is likely to advise you to stop using any cream, ointment, cosmetic, etc, on your face.
-In particular, your doctor may advise you to stop using any topical steroid.
-If you have been using a topical steroid, the rash will worsen for several days before it gets any better.
-You need to anticipate and accept this.
-Whilst the rash is present, just wash your face with warm water only.
+It is usually advised to stop using any cream, ointment, cosmetic, etc, on the face.
+It is particularly important to stop using any topical steroid - if one has been used then the rash will worsen for several days before it gets any better.
+There is nothing that can be done to help this.
+Whilst the rash is present, the face should be washed with warm water only.
 There is some evidence that toothpastes containing fluoride can make perioral dermatitis worse so these should be avoided too.